Writing

 For now

-So, this is where rangoonpulse is at for now.
-It will definitely keep changing.
+So that’s where rangoonpulse is for now.
+It’ll keep changing.
 That’s the point.